TeHikuMedia/Kaitiakitanga-License/kaituhi.md

 The Kaitiakitanga License is a work in progress.
 It's a living license.
 It will evolve as we see fit.
 We hope to develop a license that is an international example for indigenous people's retention of mana over data and other intellectual property in a Western construct.

+## Kaitiakitanga of Kaituhi ##
+  1. The Kaitiakitanga of Kaituhi remains with Te Reo Irirangi o Te Hiku o Te Ika.
+  2. You may not use Kaituhi for:
+      - Surveillance
+      - Tracking
+      - Discrimination
+      - Persecution
+      - Unfairness
+      - Building Māori corpora
+      - Mining Māori data
+      - Anything that is inconsistent with the [Māori Data Soveriengty Principles](https://www.temanararaunga.maori.nz/s/TMR-Maori-Data-Sovereignty-Principles-Oct-2018.pdf) developed by [Te Mana Raraunga](https://www.temanararaunga.maori.nz/).

 ## Kaitiakitanga of Data Uploaded to Kaituhi ##

   1. The kaitiakitanga of all data in Kaituhi remains with the respective kaitiaki that uploaded that data.